-At the beginning of each academic year, a consent form is sent out for permission to take children to the forest log circle in the woods close to the school and for use of the fenced playing field adjacent to the car park.
+At the beginning of each academic year, consent forms are sent out for permission such as; to take children to the forest log circle in the woods close to the school.
 A consent form is not needed for trips in the school day.